Frequently Asked Questions

 - (D) statistics and probability theory course;

-- (E) computer systems and applications course;
+- (E) information systems and applications course, which shall be equivalent to at least a 200-level course;

 - (F) finance course;